AlexOffensive/docker-wordpress/README.txt

   - docker
   - docker-compose

-To install wordpress with docker :
+Wordpress install with docker :

-1/ Run auto.sh script to install wordpress's docker. or
+1/ Run auto.sh script for auto install of containers. or
-2/ Run build.sh & run.sh to install the wordpress's docker.
+2/ Run build.sh & run.sh for step by step install of containers.